nryn/commits/README.md

 	-a, --all
 		Include all commits, rather than the default of 6 weeks.
 	-s, --search <string>
 		Filter results to match on the given string.
-Cannot be used with the -u | --authors flag.
 	-t, --types
 		Show a table of karma commit type usage.
 	-u, --authors